timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 # Appendix: a prototype LRT construction

-To understand the implications of the various architectural decisions made by the LRT designer, let’s build a LRT from the ground up in a way that addresses the four core problems.
+To understand the implications of the various architectural decisions made by the LRT designer, let's build a LRT from the ground up in a way that addresses the four core problems.
 To set up the problem, we start with the following provisions:

 | AVS Provision    | Amount |
 | -------- | ------- |